photm5/weecrypt/README.md

 will not be encrypted in order to avoid confusion between encrypted and raw messages.

+## Decryption failure

+When you leave your computer running while you aren’t there, messages you receive won’t be decrypted correctly, because you aren’t there to enter your passphrase.
+In that case, the messages will be replaced with `Decryption failed, try /weecrypt_retry.`.
+As soon as you use the `/weecrypt_retry` command, you will be prompted for your passphrase by the gpg-agent again, and the decrypted message will be displayed to you in the server buffer.

 ## Known Issues
 ### There is a delay between you sending and your friends receiving the message
 This is because ASCII armored GPG messages are quite big and IRC commands are